 This essay originally appeared in our monthly newsletter for The Mom Hour podcast.
 To get our emails, subscribe here. –Sarah

 This morning on my walk there were Christmas trees on the curb.
-Fallen tributes to the holiday behind us, their inconsistent leaning and jutting presented an unexpected obstacle course for the joggers and bikers and carpool kids, up early for the first time in weeks and outfitted with new clothes and new resolve (if not yet totally awake).
+Leaning and jutting haphazardly at the end of each driveway like fallen tributes to the holiday behind us, they presented an unexpected obstacle course for the joggers and bikers and carpool kids, who were up early for the first time in weeks and outfitted with new clothes and new resolve (if not yet totally awake).

 Our tree is out there too.
 Like so many of you, we spent yesterday boxing up ornaments, swapping out wreaths, and sweeping up pine needles.
 And, like so many of you, I loved it.
 I love the freshness of an undecorated mantel.
 I love the clean slate that the clearing of Christmas offers.
 And I love (love) the first back-to-real-life Monday of a new year.

 But as I made my way through the neighborhood I found myself feeling a little sad about the trees.
 Not sad, exactly, but caught up in the collective story they tell about the holiday season and its unceremonious end.
 Every scraggly fir on the curb was, only days ago, the centerpiece of a wild and raucous morning, or the altar for a solemn holy night, or somebody’s favorite backdrop for bedtime stories.
 Every tree had been purchased and put up and lit and decorated and admired and Instagrammed and watered and posed next to until, on the first weekend of a new year, the whole process reversed itself like a boomerang loop until what had been an object of much admiration was now an article of green waste awaiting pickup.